-DIM is considered to be nontoxic.
-Some reported side effects include darkening of urine, increase in bowel frequency, headache and excess gas (11).
+Some reported side effects include darkening of urine, increase in bowel frequency, headache and excess gas (14).

 In one study, a healthy female patient who took an excessive daily intake of DIM for two months experienced central serous chorioretinopathy, a disease resulting in visual impairment.
 Symptoms resolved after discontinuing use.

 Rash has also been reported and DIM may cause hormonal disturbances (15).

 It is believed DIM interacts with cytochrome P450 substrates (enzymes essential for the metabolism of medications); DIM may affect the serum concentration of drugs metabolized by this enzyme.

 DIM has also been shown to induce Multidrug Resistance Protein and can affect the transport of drugs mediated by this protein (16).

 Other research into the safety of DIM has reported that headaches and vomiting can occur with DIM, but this study only noted them at high doses (300 mg taken all at once) (17).

 Notably, these side effects only occured at the highest dose and also only occurred in a variant of DIM that had been specifically engineered for rapid absorption and bioavailability.
 Headache and nausea were not seen in the regular, garden-variety DIM.